oxivanisher/role-html_inventory/README.md

 -----

 * If you use the `oxivanisher.ansible_userspace` role, there are several similarities which is ideal to use the same user for both tasks.
-* The user needs its home to be in `/home` or the templated file `/usr/local/bin/create-host-inventory.sh` will be wrong.
-This is a known problem and might be fixed sometime ... or not.

 Requirements
 ------------